Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ## Introduction and Goals

 It seems inevitable that climate change, along with other anthropogenic factors, will continue to drive the endangerment and extinction of taxa for the immediate future.
 Each species is by definition a unique parcel of genetic information, which means that an extinction is the loss of a unique genome.
 With the number of endgangered taxa mounting, it is important to understand the ways in which species will go extinct, and what that means for the loss of phylogenetic diversity (Rolland et al 2011).
-EDGE values (Isaac et al 2007) are a proposed method of combining a species' probability of extinction (GE, global endangerment) with a measure of its unique evolutionary history (ED, evolutionary distinctiveness).
+EDGE values (Isaac et al 2007) are a proposed method of integrating a species' probability of extinction (GE, global endangerment) with a measure of its unique evolutionary history (ED, evolutionary distinctiveness).
 Calculation of the evolutionary distinctiveness (ED) value is based on tree topology, where a species' score is  the total branch length from the root node to its tip, where internal branches' weight is scaled by the number of tip taxa that share that branch.

 ![Isaac2007_fig1](Isaac_fig1.png)